bvalosek/bvalosek.com-old/README.md

 ## Features

-* PostgreSQL for data storage
-* Redis for caching and session storage
 * Express for http server middleware
 * Handlebars for server and client view templates
 * Billy for application architecture